AnshSinghal314/Java-Shirt-Inventory-Manager/README.md

-"# Shirt Inventory Management System"
+"# Shirt Inventory Management System | Java"

-This is a Java console application built using the Java Collection Framework.
-It allows users to add shirts, view shirts, filter by brand/price/size, and perform sorting using Comparator.
+• Developed a console-based inventory system implementing CRUD operations for shirt records.
+• Utilized Java Collection Framework (ArrayList) for efficient data storage and manipulation.
+• Implemented filtering and multi-level sorting using Comparator and Lambda expressions.
+• Applied OOP principles to build a modular and maintainable application.